Wondering how to apply for accommodation, or where to buy essential items for your room? We answer your common questions

 I have a disability.
 What do I need to do to get help with my accommodation?

 If you disclosed a disability or medical need on your UCAS form, Student Wellbeing should have been in contact with you.
 If you did not disclose this on UCAS, please email firstname.lastname@example.org for further information.
 You can also request further information about disability support at Bath Spa and the Disabled Students' Allowance (DSA).

 Is all accommodation mixed sex?

 Generally accommodation is mixed sex, but we may be able to arrange single sex accommodation if there is demand.
 Please make it clear on your application form if you want to live in a single sex flat.
-We will do our best to accommodate this but it cannot be guaranteed.
+We'll do our best to accommodate this but it can't be guaranteed.

 Can I bring a car?